 Providing equal access to opportunities and resources to all members of protected classes, including but not limited to those who have been historically excluded or marginalized.

-Community: Interacting with all people fairly and openly, regardless of their perceived or actual race, color, ethnicity/ethnic heritage, nationality, religion, sexual orientation, gender identity, gender expression, handicap (disability), age, size, social class, alienage and/or citizenship status, familial status (including having children under the age of 18 living with parents or legal custodians, being pregnant, and one in the process of securing custody of children under the age of 18), marital status, criminal history, partnership status, lawful source of income, economic status, status as a victim of domestic violence, lawful occupation and/or military status.
+Community: Interacting with all people fairly and openly, regardless of their perceived or actual race, color, ethnicity/ethnic heritage, nationality, ancestry, religion, sex, sexual orientation, gender identity, gender expression, handicap (disability), age, size, social class, alienage and/or citizenship status, familial status (including having children under the age of 18 living with parents or legal custodians, being pregnant, and one in the process of securing custody of children under the age of 18), marital status, criminal history, partnership status, lawful source of income, economic status, status as a victim of domestic violence, lawful occupation and/or military status, political status, immigration status, genetic information, primary language, and citizenship.

 Fair Housing Price: Stating and honoring an honest and fair housing price when renting or subletting; not participating in nor condoning inequitable behavior or practices such as asking for the best offer, asking for key money, incentivizing bidding wars, denying housing and/or rentals to individuals based upon a lawful source of income, last minute price changes, etc. Short term housing (such as sublets) should be priced fairly according to current rate and costs.
 Short term housing should not be inflated to align with hotels or vacation rentals (e.g. Airbnb, VRBO).